couchbaselabs/touchbase/README.md

 All of these components will be downloaded into the 'bower_components' folder and can also be accessed through 'require' statements, or ````<script src="filepath">```` tags in HTML to access the necessary files.

 ### Sendgrid API Setup
-The Nodemailer Sengrid API method was used to ensure that the emails do not go to users' trash bins, and it also allows statistics about the emails to be tracked directly from the Sendgrid dashboard.
+The Nodemailer Sengrid API method was used to ensure that the emails do not go to users' spam folders, and it also allows statistics about the emails to be tracked directly from the Sendgrid dashboard.

 Enter your Sendgrid username and password to the 'config.json' file after you successfully create your account.
 This will ensure that all emails are sent safely through one's account.
 These changes will be reflected in the 'sessionmodel.js' file in the 'Session.makeVerification' function.